Sport. Health. Nutrition. Gym. For style

 Efflorescence on granite

-There are compounds that can penetrate deep into the stone.
+There are compounds that can penetrate deeply into the stone.
 They close the pores and polymerize it.
 Such impregnations are called hydrophobic mixtures or water repellents - they play a protective role and protect the stone from moisture.
 In addition, they make it resistant to petroleum products, reagents and other similar substances.

-Types depending on the composition
+Types depending on composition

 1. Latex impregnations help prepare stone structures for further painting.